Vandhana-Mohan/Golang-practice/README.md

 $ go doc fmt.println
 ```

+1. `package main` lets the Go compiler know that we want this code to compile and ==run as a standalone program, as opposed to being a library that's imported by other programs.==
+2. Go, C, and Rust are all languages where the code is first converted to machine code by the compiler before it's executed. - thats why Go is a compiler language
+3. `import fmt` imports the `fmt` (formatting) package.
+The formatting package exists in Go's standard library and lets us do things like print text to the console.
+4. `func main()` defines the `main` function. `main` is the name of the function that acts as the entry point for a Go program.

 #### Variables in Go:

 a value for eg: 120 or "hello" or 12.34 is literal in GO